Hubble's law: Hubble time

+The integral is close to 1 so the Hubble time factor in front sets the scale.

 Hubble length

 The Hubble length or Hubble distance is a unit of distance in cosmology, defined as cH^{−1} — the speed of light multiplied by the Hubble time.
 It is equivalent to 4,420 million parsecs or 14.4 billion light years.
 (The numerical value of the Hubble length in light years is, by definition, equal to that of the Hubble time in years.)
 Substituting D = cH^{−1} into the equation for Hubble's law, v = H_{0}D reveals that the Hubble distance specifies the distance from our location to those galaxies which are currently receding from us at the speed of light.

 Hubble volume

 The Hubble volume is sometimes defined as a volume of the universe with a comoving size of cH^{−1}.
 The exact definition varies: it is sometimes defined as the volume of a sphere with radius cH^{−1}, or alternatively, a cube of side cH^{−1}.
 Some cosmologists even use the term Hubble volume to refer to the volume of the observable universe, although this has a radius approximately three times larger.